menglong567/CordaClient/README.md

-# MultichainClient
+# CordaClient
-> A simple multichain client to operate corda network
+> A simple corda client to operate corda network

 ### Introduction
 > This Simple Project is used to operate the corda network